-- Many COPD exacerbations that require hospitalization that we are seeing at SMGH are related to infections and newly diagnosed patients.
+- Many COPD exacerbations that require hospitalization at SMGH are related to infections and newly diagnosed patients.
 The increase in rates for 2022 and 2023 reflects the removal of public PPE measures and expanded social circles, etc. which increased the transmission rates for respiratory infections and COPD exacerbations. - We are seeing a return to our normal number of referrals for diagnostic testing and asthma education appointments at the hospital.
-The visits for almost all appointment types at the airway clinic in 2023 YTD have surpassed 2022 volumes. - Increased volume from primary care as they return to normal practices - Increased referrals from local specialists - Stable referrals from the emergency department
+The total number of 2023 visitsYTD have surpassed 2022 volumes by 42% and are approaching pre- pandemic levels. - Increased volume from primary care as they return to normal practices - Increased referrals from local specialists - Stable referrals from the emergency department - Referrals at SMGH's community airway clinics operating in the regions CHCs (Woolwich, Kitchener, Guelph, Langs/Cambridge) remain strong with increased volumes at some sites with Covid barriers improving. - In October 2023, SMGH restarted contracted RRT services with University of Waterloo.
+They have resumed sending a respiratory educator to UW for asthma education/self management appointments to reduce student impact on regional acute healthcare resources as many of this group do not have local primary care options.